NASCAR career of Kyle Busch: 2023: First Year with Richard Childress Racing and final NASCAR Cup Series win

 Busch started the 2023 season with a 19th-place finish at the Daytona 500.
 The following week, he secured his first win with RCR at Fontana.
 He went on to claim additional victories at Talladega and Gateway.
 His win at Gateway marked his 25th different Cup Series track victory, placing him ninth on the all-time list.
 It also marked his 11th season with at least three wins, his first such season since 2019.
+This was his final career NASCAR Cup Series victory.
 Busch was eliminated from the playoffs after the Round of 12, following the Charlotte Roval race.

 In the Truck Series, Busch scored Kyle Busch Motorsports' 100th win at Pocono.
 Later in the season, the team announced its acquisition by Spire Motorsports.